monitor-gc/hello-world-docker-action/README.md

-README.md file that specifies the following information:
+README.md file specifies the following information:

-A detailed description of what the action does.
+* A detailed description of what the action does.
-Required input and output arguments.
+* Required input and output arguments.
-Optional input and output arguments.
+* Optional input and output arguments.
-Secrets the action uses.
+* Secrets the action uses.
-Environment variables the action uses.
+* Environment variables the action uses.
-An example of how to use your action in a workflow.
+* An example of how to use your action in a workflow.

 # Hello world docker action